iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 ## Code style guidelines

-- **Markdown and JS** files: no trailing whitespaces are allowed.
+- **Markdown and JS files:** no trailing whitespaces are allowed.

-- **JS and Markdown files:** content must be properly formatted at 80 symbols width.
+- **Markdown and JS files:** content must be properly formatted at 80 symbols width.
 We recommend using Visual Studio Code and the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) plugin to format the content of Markdown files or install the pre-commit hook